 The creche is closed public holidays and for two weeks over Christmas.

-In summer in the extra warm hydrotherapy pool, we run a specially designed aqua class for expecting mums and mums with bubs from 4mths to 2yrs.
+In summer in the extra warm hydrotherapy pool, we run a specially designed aqua class for expecting mums and mums with bubs from 4 months to 2 years.
 This is a fun and relaxed low impact workout that can strengthen and tone for the delivery of bub or for you to enjoy bonding time with your young child.
 Contact us on 4688 6330 or come into the centre to book your place.